Fiberglass Pools vs. Vinyl Liner Pools vs. Concrete Pools: An Honest Comparison

-"As you're no doubt well aware, it's a desert wasteland when trying to find information on pools....
+"As you're no doubt well aware, it's a desert wasteland when trying to find information on pools...
 Sorting through the internet for useable information is difficult in the extreme.
-Of the few forums I've found, most devolve into trolls arguing gunite vs. fiberglass vs. vinyl liner - over and over and over and over. "
+Of the few forums I've found, most devolve into trolls arguing gunite pools vs. fiberglass pools vs. vinyl liner pools - over and over and over and over.

 "What would help a great deal is to find some kind of unbiased information that explains each pool in detail and then backs off - letting me (or the customer) make the final decision."